jhudsl/tidyversecourse/docs/02-get-data.md

 Since many packages use the historical data.frame from base R, you'll often find yourself in the situation that you have a data.frame and want to convert that data.frame to a tibble.
 To do so, the `as_tibble()` function is exactly what you're looking for.

-For example, the `trees` dataset is a data.frame that's available in base R. This dataset stores the diameter, height and volume for Black Cherry Trees.
+For example, the `trees` dataset is a data.frame that's available in base R. This dataset stores the diameter, height, and volume for Black Cherry Trees.
 To convert this data.frame to a tibble you would use the following:

 ```r